sierraolson/Individual-Assignment/README.md

 Install Android Studio from the link below <br>
 https://developer.android.com/studio

-Open an existing project with the `FirstAssignment-master` folder.
+Open an existing project with the root of this folder `Individual-Assignment`.

 If the automatic build fails, it might be because you are missing Android SDK 26 and 26 Build-Tools, follow the prompted solutions in Android Studio and get those packages installed.